 Etsy Shipping Strategy: Free Shipping, Buyer-Paid Shipping, and Profit Math

-Shipping is not just a fulfillment decision on Etsy.
-It affects buyer trust, search visibility in some contexts, conversion rate, and profit.
-The right shipping strategy is not always "free shipping" and not always "charge the exact carrier cost."
-It depends on item weight, order value, buyer expectations, and margin.
+Shipping affects buyer trust, search visibility in some contexts, conversion rate, and profit on Etsy.
+The right strategy depends on item weight, order value, buyer expectations, and margin.

 Why Shipping Price Changes Conversion